Triangles from the Back Mount and Turtle Position: A BJJ Tutorial

 Direct Set Up: Triangle From the Back

 Here's the most basic set up.
 This works best when you have an athletic opponent who is trying to base up, or get back to their feet.
 Any time your opponent puts both hands on the mat when you're on their back, they are going to open up the opportunity for the triangle.
 Thread your right leg through in between their arms, and allow your body to shift underneath them, grabbing your shin as you slide down to the ground.
 Be sure to pivot, so that you're facing your opponent, not too far off to the side.
+For clarification on one way to escape from the bottom here, check out How to Turn Away Safely to Turtle and Recover Guard.

 Often times, after you complete the above steps and land in the triangle, no matter how far below your partner you try to land, you'll end up off to the side at an undesired angle.
 In fact, your partner is primed to execute the knee pin triangle escape.
 Never fear: to prevent this, use your right knee pointing inwards to shift your partner's head over to your left.
 This will keep them form pinning your knee to the floor, and your angle will be correct for the finish.